gamzemdn/SV-EViz-web-tool/README.md

 ### Reference FASTA not listed in Truvari

-Make sure the FASTA file is placed inside:
+Make sure the FASTA file and its `.fai` index are placed directly inside:

 ```bash
 uploaded_files/reference_files/